 - YPN (Young Professionals Network)

 Purpose: To monitor issues and trends affecting the commercial/industrial segments of the local real estate market.
 Responsible for sponsoring networking opportunities which attract the participation of non-residential practitioners.
-Works with the Legislative Committee and the Government Affairs Director to identify emerging legislative and regulatory issues that impact commercial/industrial real estate.
+Works with the Legislative Committee and the Vice President of Government Affairs to identify emerging legislative and regulatory issues that impact commercial/industrial real estate.

 Qualification Considerations: Committee members should have a basic understanding and interest in this specialty.